 This recipe utilizes an amber ale.
 Don't skip it, that tiny bit of beer gives a huge flavor punch.
 I went simple and used a Fat Tire Amber Ale.
 You could use whatever you like, I just happened to have one of those in the fridge.
-And be sure to cook that bottle of beer all the way down to 1 1/2 ounces.
+And be sure to cook that bottle of beer all the way down to 1 ½ ounces.
 It's going to taste extremely bitter, but once it mixes with the pizzelle dough something magical happens!
 I kept a heat proof measuring cup next to the cooktop and once I thought it was close, I just poured the beer into the cup and measured.
 Just under a quarter of a cup is what you are looking for.
 If you have more than that, put it back in the pan and keep cooking.

 The only other thing to know is when to take the cookie out of the pizzelle press.
 I have a setting of 1-5.
 Five being the longest cook time and one is the shortest.
-I cooked my pizzelles on a setting of four.
-I like them crunchy and firm.
-I used about a tablespoon of dough.
+I like my pizzelles crispy and firm, so I cooked then on a setting of four.
+For each one, I used about a tablespoon of dough.

 I was slightly obsessed about having clean edges on the cookies.
 Once they cooled a bit, I got out the kitchen shears and cut the edges to be smooth.
 If you don't care about this, then don't bother just enjoy the cookie.